Europe eyes smartphone location data to stem virus spread

 An AT&T spokesperson said the company was not sharing real-time location tracking with U.S. government virus-trackers.
 Sprint declined to comment and Verizon did not immediately respond to a query.

-On Friday, 15 U.S. public interest groups wrote congressional leaders to insist that the government collect only personal data, including location data that is “necessary and proportionate” to the need to protect public health.
-Democratic Sens.
-Ron Wyden of Oregon and Ed Markey of Massachusetts expressed like concerns.

-Contact-tracing apps being considered by European governments would, like Israel’s effort, go well beyond what those governments are currently getting from wireless carriers to identifying ‘hot spots’ of disease and human concentration.
+Contact-tracing apps being considered by European governments would, like Israel’s effort, go well beyond what those governments are currently getting from wireless carriers to identify “hot spots” of disease and human concentration.

-Authorities at the epicenter of Italy’s outbreak have been using the data to highlight where people are ignoring stay-at-home orders.
-Data collected for Italian officials in the hard-hit northern state of Lombardy, for instance, apparently does not allow them to identify individuals.
-But regional officials did know that human movement was down to 30 percent over the weekend.
+Authorities at the epicenter of Italy’s outbreak have been using carrier data to highlight where people are ignoring stay-at-home orders.
+Data collected for Italian officials in the hard-hit northern state of Lombardy, for instance, apparently does not allow them to identify individuals, but did show that 30% of phone users were out moving around over the weekend.

 —-

-AP correspondents Nicole Winfield in Rome, Kelvin Chan in London, Ilan Ben Zion in Jerusalem, Tong-hyung Kim in Seoul and Frank Jordans in Berlin contributed to this report.
+AP correspondents Kelvin Chan in London, Ilan Ben Zion in Jerusalem, Tong-hyung Kim in Seoul and Frank Jordans in Berlin contributed to this report.
+Bajak reported from Boston, Winfield from Rome.